microchip-pic-avr-examples/pic16f18076-calculating-pulse-and-duty-cycle-mplab-melody/README.md

 8. IOC without Timer
 9. Polled Input

+### Pulse Generator
+What does it do:
+Input/Output signals:
+What is should look like:

+### Timer1 Gate
+What does it do:
+Input/Output signals:
+What is should look like:

+### CLC NCO
+description of the varying methods

+#### CLC NCO 1
+What does it do:
+Input/Output signals:
+What is should look like:

+#### CLC NCO 2
+What does it do:
+Input/Output signals:
+What is should look like:

+#### CLC NCO 3
+What does it do:
+Input/Output signals:
+What is should look like:

+### CCP
+What does it do:
+Input/Output signals:
+What is should look like:

+### IOC with Timer
+What does it do:
+Input/Output signals:
+What is should look like:

+### IOC without Timer
+What does it do:
+Input/Output signals:
+What is should look like:

+### Polled Input
+What does it do:
+Input/Output signals:
+What is should look like:

 The Pulse generator mode is the default mode of this example.
 It generates a 1MHz signal with varying duty cycles.
 The duty cycles range from 10% to 90% at 10% intervals and constantly loop.
 Each of the subsequent modes can be triggered by the appropriate amount of button presses (the order is the list above).
 Each mode takes the input signal from the pulse input pin and calculates the pulse, the period, and the duty cycle for the given pulse, and outputs that information to the logic analyzer through UART.
 An example of the UART data can be seen in Figure 7.

 *Figure 7 -  UART on Logic Analyzer*
 <!--add figure-->

 The value for duty cycle is an 8-bit value, so a conversion from an 8-bit value to a 0-100% scale will be necessary.
 For more in-depth information on each of the measurement methods, please refer to the linked application note at the top of this example.

+## Results

 ## Summary